AlmaLinux/alts/README.md

 System overview
 --

-AlmaLinux Test System - ALTS - is a method to test rpm/deb packages under realistic circumstances, on real systems with installation, launching, integrity checks, etc. If needed, it also supports third-party test scripts.
+AlmaLinux Test System (ALTS) - is a way to test rpm/deb packages under realistic circumstances, on real systems with installation, launching, integrity checks, etc. If needed, it also supports third-party test scripts.

 AlmaLinux Test System is designed to be a fast, scalable and easily maintainable solution for end-to-end packages testing.

 The system consists of API and task manager.
 API accepts a request for testing a package and creates a task on it.
 The manager picks up as many tasks as possible.

 The process of picking up a created task is: